Guildford Greenbelt Group: Electoral history

 Standing in some wards in the Borough of Guildford in the 2015 local elections, the party gained its first three councillors, and secured 20,614 votes across the borough.
 At the 2019 local elections the party increased its Borough Council representation to four seats.

+In the 2023 local elections, the GGG lost one of their seats, bringing their total down to 3 for the 2023–2027 council term.